b9Joker108/b9Joker108/Code Template.md

 NB: Template Functionality: As the openai-cookbook repository is changed and updated, its changes are automatically rendered on their GitHub hosted website, based in registry.yaml

-https://github.com/b9Joker108/openai-cookbook, I intuited this efficiency, and this is what I wish to implement.

-NB: Template Functionality: As the openai-cookbook repository is changed and updated, its changes are automatically rendered on their GitHub hosted website, based in registry.yaml
+# NB: Template Functionality: As the openai-cookbook repository is changed and updated, its changes are automatically rendered on their GitHub hosted website, based in registry.yaml

 # https://github.com/b9Joker108/openai-cookbook, I intuited this efficiency, and this is what I wish to implement.